Our School App Stay connected on the go...

 The Science department have created an exciting and engaging program of study which has been developed to meet the needs of recent changes within the National Curriculum.
 This includes an array of practicals to embed the scientific skills which are required throughout KS4 and KS5.

-Our schemes of work are delivered in modular form, with 3 units being covered each half term.
-After each topic, an assessment is completed and there are regular landmark assessments to allow effective tracking of progress.
+Our schemes of work are delivered in modular form.
+Each topic includes an assessment and there are regular landmark assessments to allow effective tracking of progress.
 The programme has been arranged so that the study of biology, chemistry and physics is rotated.

 Once a week, after school, we also offer STEM Club, to enhance the science experience with topics not covered by the curriculum.
 This includes activities such as dissection, making fossils, designing space craft and learning about life on the International Space Station.